jkent/frogfs/README.md

 In the root of `frogfs` there is a `default_config.yaml` file that has sane defaults for HTTP usage.
 The yaml file is a bunch of filters that are applied top down to apply various actions.
-First, all transforms are applied, then a compressor is applied as a last optional step.
+First, all transforms are applied, then a compressor is applied as an optional last step.
 Transforms and compressors can take optional command line arguments.
-Included transforms and compressors are found in the `frogs/tools` directory, and you can optionally supplement and/or override existing transforms and compressors.
+Included transforms are found in the `frogs/tools` directory, and you can optionally supplement and/or override existing transforms.

 Once a transform or compression option is enabled or disabled, it cannot be overriden later.
 Transforms are applied in descending order.
 You can prefix a transforms or the `compress` keyword with `no` to disable it.
-There are a couple of special keywords; `discard` which prevents inclusion and `no cache`, which causes preprocessing to run every time on matching objects.
+There are a couple of special keywords: `discard` which prevents inclusion and `no cache`, which causes preprocessing to run every time on matching objects.

 ## Usage